 PHP is one of the most widely used programming languages used for developing websites and web apps.
 For years, this open-source scripting language has been acclaimed for being stable and secure.
 However, it has evolved over a period of time.
 To begin with, PHP developers wrote custom codes for every single functionality, which was a tedious task.
 Over the time, they realized that they needed a solution for this and came up with the concept of PHP frameworks.

+First things first, you need to know whether PHP is a framework.
+Essentially, it is regarded as one because it has all the required web development elements built into it by default.
 A PHP framework refers to a universal platform of reusable software that can be used for building websites and web apps of diverse sizes and complexities.
 It can be explained as a library of code base along with a standardized way to enable developers to create web solutions of their choice.
 These have rendered ease and simplicity for the developers who need not rewrite same code repeatedly for every page.
 Here are the reasons why developers rely on existing, proven PHP frameworks:

 - The application of reusable, maintainable code facilitates the speed of web development

 - At the same time, framework-based web apps offer the benefit of scalability

 - It also guarantees high level of security for the PHP site